A Passover Relationship between Events in the Life and

 S—Maybe spent much of the night talking to the Samaritans (not stated)

-G—Jesus early in the morning after the healing of Peter’s mother in law.
+G—Jesus early in the morning after the healing of Peter’s mother-in-law.
 (Mark 1:35)

 H—Jesus prayed the entire night before selecting His apostles (Luke 6:12)

-D—Watch—supper at night and the executioner left immediately
+D—Watch—supper at night, and the

-5—After feeding of 5000 dismissed crowds and went up the mountain to pray (Matt 14:23)
+5—After the feeding of the 5000, dismissed crowds and went up the mountain to pray (Matt 14:23)

 5—Disciples in the boat all night

-T—Went up a high mountain to pray—does not say whentime to climb mountain could be long.
+T—Went up a high mountain to pray—does not say when—time to climb mountain could be long.

 J—No mention

-L—Garden of Gethsemane (Matt 26:38)
+L—Garden of

-UPotential times are any Passover possibility (Matt 25:13) first, second, solar or lunar-solar
+U—Potential times are any Passover possibility (Matt 25:13) first, second, solar or lunar-solar

 3—We have fished all night and have caught nothing

-Simulated or real Death/Burial [Baptism] see also Todah
+Death/Burial [Baptism] see also Todah

 E—Crossing/Baptized in the Red Sea (1Co 10:2)